 2 carrots, chopped

-1. In a large stock pot, sauté your onion, garlic and ginger until aromatic.
+1. In a large Dutch oven, sauté your onion, garlic and ginger until aromatic.

 2. Add in chicken broth and bring to a simmer on medium heat.

 3. Add coconut milk, curry paste, chili ginger sauce, liquid aminos and lemongrass.
 Cook on medium-low heat for 30-40 minutes.

 *To make this dish heartier, add in raw chicken breast, sliced, and let cook together.

 4. It’s important to let the flavors come together (our Thai teacher emphasized take many big whiffs while standing over the pot), so do a couple taste tests.